 To supply the appropriate and desired educational format and content, the graduate school highly values the PhD candidate’s opinion on the training activities that EPS offers.
-If you have any comments or suggestions, please contact the PhD Programme Coordinator or the PhD Council, or write your comments or suggestions down in the Annual Progress Report in your TSP.
+If you have any comments or suggestions, please contact the Education Coordinator, the PhD Council, or the Postdoc Council, or write your comments or suggestions down in the Annual Progress Report in your TSP.

 On request a Certificate and an Education Statement of the Graduate School Experimental Plant Sciences will be presented at the PhD candidate’s graduation, if all requirements for the training have been fulfilled.

 End terms for the EPS PhD training